FDA Drug Safety Communication:

 Codeine (alone or in combination with other medications) comes as a tablet, a capsule, and a solution (liquid) to take by mouth.
 It is usually taken every 4 to 6 hours as needed.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take codeine exactly as directed.

-Codeine can be habit-forming.
-Do not take a larger dose, take it more often, or take it for a longer period of time than prescribed by your doctor.
-Do not stop taking codeine without talking to your doctor.
+If you have taken codeine for several weeks or longer, do not stop taking the medication without talking to your doctor.
 Your doctor may decrease your dose gradually.
 If you suddenly stop taking codeine, you may experience withdrawal symptoms such as restlessness, widened pupils (black circles in the center of the eyes), teary eyes, irritability, anxiety, runny nose, difficulty falling asleep or staying asleep, yawning, sweating, fast breathing, fast heartbeat, chills, hair on your arms standing on end, nausea, loss of appetite, vomiting, diarrhea, stomach cramps, muscle aches, or backache.

 Shake the solution well before each use to mix the medication evenly.
 Do not use a household spoon to measure your dose.
 Use the measuring cup or spoon that came with the medication or use a spoon that is made especially for measuring medication.